0803237/MokshasBookStore/MokshasBookStore/README.txt

 0440: Created dropdown menu in _Layout.cshtml file and checked by running the program.
 Also changed name from dropdown to Content Management

+================== Part-1 (1.4) Add Projects and Modify =====================

+0449: Added 3 projects in Solution MokshasBookStore Named:
+MokshasBooks.DataAccess
+MokshasBooks.Models
+MokshasBooks.Utility
+ and then copied data folded and pasted it in MokshasBooks.DataAccess project

+0454: Deleted migrations folder

+0457: Installed Microsoft EntityFramework Relational, SqlServer and Identity in .DataAccess project.

+0459: Modified namespace to .DataAccess.Data in ApplicationDbContext.cs file.

+0502: Deleted class1.cs file from all projects.

+0506: Moved models folder to MokshasBooks.Models
+In MokshasBookStore, Added project reference to .DataAccess and .Models projects.
+Rename Models folder to ViewModels

+0509: Rename namespace in ErrorViewModel.cs file

+0510: Found error in ApplicationDbContext inside startup.cs file Solved it by adding "using MokshasBookStore.DataAccess.Data" class library;

+0513: Again error in Error.cshtml file which I solved by referencing to ErrorViewModel

+0514: Error in Homecontroller.cs file
+solved by adding using directive for models.

+0516: Successfully run the program.

+0519: Added SD.cs class in MokshasBookStore.Utility project and modified the property to public static and then added .utility as a project reference in MokshasBookStore project and MokshasBookStore.DataAccess project.

+0525: Added customers areas in the area folder.
+Edited endpoints in ScaffoldingReadMe.txt file and changed pattern in startup.cs file

+0534: Moved HomeController.cs to the Area -> Customer -> Controller folder and deleted models and data from it.

+0537: Moved home folder from main views to Area -> Customer -> Views folder and at last changed namespace in HomeController.cs file.

+0538: Now its time to run the application
+0539: Found error in running the program which was about routing of customers

+0545: solved by changing area=customers in startup.cs file.

+0546: Successfully run the  application

+0549: Copied _ViewImports.cshtml and _ViewStart.cshtml file to Areas -> Customer -> Views folder and changed path in _ViewStart.cshtml file.

+0552: Added adim in Area folder and them copied both _ViewImports.cshtml and _ViewStart.cshtml files in it and deleted data and models folder from it.
+Then deleted controller folder.

+0553: Successfully run my application and part-1 is complete :)